perun-network/perun-nervos-demo/README.md

 Clone this repository:

 ```
-  $ git clone git@github.com:perun-network/perun-ckb-demo
+  $ git clone git@github.com:perun-network/perun-nervos-demo
 ```

 Initiliaze `git` submodules and make sure all dependencies are installed.

 ```
-  $ cd perun-ckb-demo
+  $ cd perun-nervos-demo
   $ git submodule update --init --recursive
 ```

 Build the demo client:

 ```
-  $ go build -o perun-ckb-demo
+  $ go build -o perun-nervos-demo
 ```

 Spin up the local testnet.
-For this change to the `perun-ckb-demo/devnet` directory and issue the `make dev` command.
+For this change to the `perun-nervos-demo/devnet` directory and issue the `make dev` command.
 **NOTE**: Make sure you are in a terminal that is not already running within `tmux`. `make dev` will use this terminal window and create a `tmux` session.

 ```